WHAT IS THE DELVAL FUND…

 In addition to providing financial assistance, your support allows us to invest in new technology; it enhances opportunities for our faculty to connect all learners to the bigger picture through experiential learning; and it helps us remain ready to capitalize on strategic growth opportunities.

 Your gift is an investment in our students and in our community.
 Your gift allows us to empower all learners to transform the world.

-Some of them have been kind enough to share their stories with us.
-We invite you to learn more about these remarkable students, whom you have impacted through your giving.
+We invite you to learn more about our remarkable students, who have been impacted through your giving.

 Your giving empowers DelVal students to apply what they’re learning before they even graduate.